Run notebooks and analyze data

 The Spark job link appears in the preview area when the paragraph contains any RDD operation that starts a Spark job, for example,

 saveAsTextFile methods.
-Click this link to open the Spark Monitoring tool window and and preview the completion status, event timeline, and DAG visualization.
+Click this link to open the Spark Monitoring tool window and preview the completion status, event timeline, and DAG visualization.

 When you execute code of your notebook, you might want to restart an interpreter on the target Zeppelin server.
 For your convenience, IntelliJ IDEA provides several options to do this: